-You’ll sign your first contract at the Musée de la Légion étrangère (the museum of the Foreign Legion) in Aubagne/Marseille, right after you have passed the selection process and before you are sent to basic training in Castelnaudary barracks.
+After successfully completing the selection process, you will be required to sign your first contract at the Musée de la Légion étrangère (the museum of the Foreign Legion) in Aubagne/Marseille.
+Before you are sent to basic training at the Castelnaudary barracks, this will occur.

-While your group of CEV (candidates engagés volontaires or voluntary candidates) is assembled in the middle of the museum, some instructor will go around and hold one of his hands with its fingers spread high into the air, shouting:
+While you are gathered with the other CEV (candidates engagés volontaires, or voluntary candidates) in the museum, an instructor will walk around with their fingers spread high in the air, shouting:

 “Five years contract, fünf Jahre, pet godine, cinq ans!”
 “Don’t forget that!
 It’s five years!”

-That’s about all a new recruit will ever know about the elements of his contract.
-Then, a senior Non-Commissioned Officer (NCO) will read the contract in a loud voice; in the French language.
-Of course, most of the candidates won’t understand all terms and aspects of it because of language barrier.
+As a new recruit, this is all you will ever know about the elements of your contract.
+A senior Non-Commissioned Officer (NCO) will read the contract out loud in French.
+Likely, many of the candidates will not understand all the terms and aspects of the contract due to the language barrier.